What are benzodiazepines and how do they work?

 Stop asking yourself what benzodiazepines are and how they work.
 This article will give you all the information you need to know about this class of drugs.
 Benzodiazepines are a class of drugs that interact with the central nervous system and are used to treat a range of diseases including anxiety, seizures, and alcohol withdrawal.
+Benzodiazepines (BZD, BDZ, BZs), some of the time called “benzos”, are a class of psychoactive medications whose center compound design is the combination of a benzene ring and a diazepine ring.
+As depressants—medicates that lower cerebrum action—they are recommended to treat conditions like nervousness, a sleeping disorder, and seizures.

 They work by increasing the gamma-aminobutyric acid (GABA) level in the brain, which acts as a natural sedative to calm the nerve inflammation caused by stress and stress reactions.
 Benzos also increase levels of dopamine, a neurotransmitter in the brain involved in reward and pleasure.